shy2net/nodejs-angular-starter/README.md

 - `RequestsService` - This service handles all of the requests passing through using the `AppHttpInterceptor`.
 It shows an error toast if an error had occured in one of the requests.
 - `ToastyHelperService` - This service wraps the `ng2-toasty` and allows easier access to the toasty.
 - `AppService` - Holds information about the current user and app related data.
 - `SocialLoginService` - This service is responsible for the whole social authentication (Google and Facebook), it uses `angularx-social-login` module to do so.
-This service can be found under `social-login` module which initializes all of the providers (3rd side authenitations).
+This service can be found under `social-login` module which initializes all of the providers (which are the 3rd party social sites).

 ### Angular components